immersive-web/webxr/explainer.md

 * Detect if XR capabilities are available.
 * Query the XR devices capabilities.
-* Poll the XR device’s pose (position and orientation).
+* Poll the XR device and associate input device state.
 * Display imagery on the XR device at the appropriate frame rate.

 ### Non-goals